fiveisprime/az-login/README.md

 npm i --save az-login
 ```

+> Note: If you're using NPM 5+, you can omit the `--save` flag, since installed dependencies are automatically saved!

 From within your app code, import the `login` method from the `az-login` module, as well as any management APIs that you need from the Azure SDK (e.g. `azure-arm-resource`):

 ```javascript
 const { login } = require("az-login");
 const { ResourceManagementClient } = require("azure-arm-resource");
 ```

+> Note: Refer to the [documentation](http://azure.github.io/azure-sdk-for-node/) to determine all of the various management scenarios that the Azure SDK enables (e.g. creating VMs, configuring DNS, etc.)

 Call the `login` method in order to initiate the authentication process ([details](#login)), and then use the returned `clientFactory` function to create automatically authenticated instances of the desired Azure management clients.
 It's that simple!